kwakkle/kwakkle/README.md

 🧠 Activities of sensory and frontal cortices in sequence learning in Wild Type and FMR1 KO mice

 Explored how mice learn sensory sequences using widefield calcium imaging and behavioral modeling.
 We compared cortical dynamics between wild-type and FMR1 KO mice to study learning differences in a Fragile X Syndrome model.
+I'm currently redeveloping this poster to present it at this year's Society for Neuroscience 2025 conference!

 📄 [View Full Poster (PDF)](MCSB-poster/poster/Cardona_FXS_SequenceLearning_Poster.pdf)
 🔗 [See Full Project](https://github.com/kwakkle/MCSB-poster)